 Simple wonders of nature, which often trigger within myself a deep sense of admiration for the creation.
 And furthermore they usually help me meditate on how little we are, how fragmented is our own knowldege, how rarely do we get deep insight, but if and when we do, let's share them!

 Here is a copy of the original shot from January 2010 (or was it 2009?)
 “Pleine lune sur le Marcellis et sur un sapin » which I took from the upper balcony of the chalet, waiting for the moon to be just over that tallest tree ... and the second one, a couple of years later, another winter landscape with a full moon, which I took from my bedroom, and which reminded me of the first one and of that amazing sensation of being aware of the rotation of the earth.
 Having realized this, I now know I can "test it" every month, from wherever I am in the world, as long as I can see the moon...
-And I can also experience it, daily, with the sun, although since we cannot stare directly at the sun, the very best moment is when the sun is setting down, just before it gets swallowed up by the horizon, but this I will leave for another musing and more photos...:)
+And I can also experience it, daily, with the sun, especially at the end of the day (since we cannot stare directly at the sun), the very best moment is when the sun is setting down, just before it gets swallowed up by the horizon.
+I'm talking about SUNSETS!
+Any sunset, from anywhere in the whole world, is a short, fleeting, but intense moment of beauty in nature and it is linked, more or less consciously, with an awareness of our own global family, which explains why everyone is attracted to them.
+But this I will leave for another musing and more photos

 Michele Szekely @2011